-The team's tasks are not limited to just the tuning and set up of its racing vehicles; it also aims to deliver the complete training of each driver, from the development of technical knowledge to the improvement of physical fitness.
+The team's tasks are not limited to just the tuning and set up of its racing vehicles; it also aims to deliver the complete training of each driver, from the development of technical knowledge to the improvement of mental and physical condition.

 High down-force, low power

 The engine power in Formula 3 is relatively low, according to racing standards.
-We drive a 250hp, 2-litre Volkswagen engine.
+I drive a 240hp, 2-litre Mercedes engine.
 On the other hand Formula 3 is known for its high down-force level.
 The massive front- and rear wing and slick tires result in extreme grip on the track.
-The car only weighs 550 including the driver.
+The car only weighs 570 kilograms including the driver.
 This limited weight gives the car the ability to achieve extremely high cornering speed and because of this I have to endure G forces up to 3.5 G.

 Packing the bags

-Formula 3 races take place in the Netherlands, Germany, the UK, Italy, Austria and Spain, with the traditional final race of the season in Macau, China.
-It is safe to say; hotels, racetracks and planes have become my home away from home.
+Formula 3 races take place in the UK, Germany, France, Hungary, Belgium, Russia, Italy, Austria and the Netherlands, with the traditional final race of the season in Macau, China.
+It is safe to say; hotels, racetracks and planes have become my second home.

 Welcome to my world

 Racing is all about numbers and lines.
-Everything I do in the car is being logged, from a movement of my steering wheel to the travel of my shock absorbers.
-Together with my two engineers I analyse the data to improve myself on the track and to be able to provide the car with a better setup.
+All my actions in the car are logged by a data system, from a movement of my steering wheel to the travel of my shock absorbers.
+Together with my two engineers I analyse the data against my teammates to improve myself on the track and to be able to provide the car with a better setup.
 You can see some of these statistics on the screen on the right side.